Websternew/Cassandra/README.md

 # Cassandra
     Cassandra is a column-family database that stores data in rows with column families.
     Cassandra provides tunable consistency that allows to balance consistency and availability.
-Because the data consistency is a critical requirement in trip collaborator project, so Cassandra will be a better choice to develop the project.
+ The data consistency is a critical requirement in trip collaborator project, so Cassandra will be a better choice to develop the project.

 # Redis to Column-Family
 To convert the Redis data into a Cassandra column-family database,